 Why Does Sugar Give Me a Headache?

-The sugar headache, otherwise known as the Holiday Headache (because we eat so much sugar on Easter, Halloween, Christmas and other holidays) has a lot in common with a hangover but it can strike at any time we overdose on sugar.
+The sugar headache, otherwise known as the Holiday Headache (because we eat so much sugar on Easter, Halloween, Christmas and other holidays) has a lot in common with a hangover but it strikes any time we are ditching phentermine for keto and overdose on sugar.

 While most of us have experienced a sugar headache at some time in their lives it is not well-known in medical circles.
 It might even surprise you to learn that the exact causes of all headaches are a bit of a mystery.
 Scientists have discovered that both migraines and cluster headaches change blood flow in the brain, but exactly how blood flow changes create a headache is unknown.
 The same is true of the sugar headache.

 I view the sugar headache as a toxicity or dehydration event and while it might be an annoyance, it could also be the sign of something more dangerous.
 Let’s look at dehydration and toxicity and see how they might cause a headache.

 Dehydration is a common way to get a headache and sugar can lead to dehydration.
 Eating too much sugar pulls water out of your body in two ways.

 - Dilution: When you eat too much sugar, your body has to dilute that sugar to keep it from harming your body.
 This means that water is pulled from all parts of your body to balance the large amount of sugar in your blood stream.
 While this water-pulling effect happens all over the body, it is your head that suffers the most.

 - Urination: One of the ways that your body has of getting rid of excess sugar is to dump it in your urine.
 This is especially true of diabetics, who have to go to the bathroom a lot.